puzzleboks/project1/README.md

 * If I was going to do the project again I think I might use Ksenia's solution of using objects.
 Each card would be an object that has several properties like url, name, index, etc.

 * I got very confused trying to follow all my many conditions, which I tried to handle with various "states".

+* Did not effectively set up my task tracking.
+Hoping to do that on next project.